yhsiang/blog/content/posts/gcp-kms-sign-ethereum-txs.md

 ---

 ## What is GCP KMS
-It's cloud key management service provided by GCP.
+It's a cloud key management service provided by GCP.
 It supports HSM (hardware security modules) and multiple algorithms to encrypt.
 You can read more from [here](https://cloud.google.com/security-key-management).

 ## Generate a private key
 First, we need to generate a private key on GCP KMS.
 Here are commands we can use to generate. you need to install `gcloud` first.
 Check [this link](https://cloud.google.com/sdk/docs/install-sdk) to install.